Doktorandahl/pintervals/cran-comments.md

 ## Comments

-- Updated description field to include doi
-- Added ctb to authors field
+- Minor changes in function names and arguments to improve consistency and clarity.